Rhoban/placo/docs/basics/collisions.rst

 .. note::
-    Instead of using link name (strings), you can also use integers representing geometry objects (as the ones returned in :func:`placo.Collision`).
+    Instead of using link name (strings), you can also use integers representing geometry objects (as the ones returned in :func:`Collision <placo.Collision>` objects).
 Thanks to this, it is possible to write a script that samples robot configuration and auto-generates the ``collisions.json`` file.